Dark-pion dark matter beyond leading order: unitarized chiral dynamics: Implications for dark-pion DM

 where the subtraction constant in the loop function $G(s)$ is left as a free parameter.
 Since numerous experiments establish the existence of the $\rho$ meson, $\sqrt{s_\rho} \simeq 0.775 - i\,0.075\,{\rm GeV}$, in the $I=1$ channel\,\cite{ParticleDataGroup:2024cfk}, we shall determine the subtraction constant phenomenologically by imposing that the above amplitude—analytically continued to the unphysical sheet—possesses this resonance as a pole.
 This yields

 If one attempts to reproduce this phenomenologically determined subtraction constant using the natural-value estimation, then, taking the renormalization scale to be $\mu=1\,{\rm GeV}$, one is forced to introduce a cutoff around $\Lambda \simeq 500\,{\rm GeV}$.
-Imposing such a large cutoff on ChPT is is clearly unphysical, however, because we know that the effective theory of hadrons is UV-completed by QCD around $\Lambda \simeq 2\,{\rm GeV}$.
+Imposing such a large cutoff on ChPT is is clearly unphysical, however, because we know that the effective theory of hadrons is UV-completed by QCD around $\Lambda \simeq 2\,{\rm GeV}$.\,\footnote{When the subtraction constant is fixed according to its natural-value estimate, using the $\rho$-meson mass, $\Lambda \simeq 770,{\rm MeV}$, as the cutoff, the resonance pole of the unitarized amplitude $T^{1\mathrm{II}}_1(s)$ is located at $\sqrt{s_\rho} \simeq 0.992 - i1.73\,{\rm GeV}$.
+Since the corresponding width is very large and the pole lies far from the real axis, it cannot be identified with the physical $\rho$ meson.}

 The unnatural cutoff or, equivalently, the large phenomenological subtraction constant, can be traced to the microscopic origin of the $\rho$ meson\,\cite{Oller:1998zr,Oller:2000ma,Oller:2019opk}.
 If one augments the chiral Lagrangian in Eq.~(\ref{eq:chiral lagrangian}) with an explicit vector field of $\rho$ and computes the tree-level scattering amplitude in the $I=1$ and $p$-wave $\pi\pi$ channel, neglecting $t$ and $u$-channel exchange for clarity, it takes the form\,\cite{Ecker:1988te,Harada:2003jx}